Mormonism and slavery

 The Latter Day Saint movement has had varying and conflicting teachings on slavery.
 Early converts were initially from the Northern United States and opposed slavery, believing that their opposition was supported by Mormon scripture.
-After the church base moved to the slave state of Missouri and gained Southern converts, church leaders began to own slaves.
-New scriptures instructing Latter-Day Saints not to intervene in the lives of the slaves of others were revealed.
-A few slave owners joined the church, and when they moved to Nauvoo, Illinois, they took their slaves with them, even though Illinois was a free state.
+After the church base moved to the slave state of Missouri and gained Southern converts, church leaders began to enslave people.
+New scriptures instructing Latter-Day Saints not to intervene in the lives of the enslaved people were revealed.
+A few enslavers joined the church, and when they moved to Nauvoo, Illinois, they illegally took their enslaved people with them, even though Illinois was a free state.

 After Joseph Smith's death, the church split.
 The largest contingent followed Brigham Young, who stated that he was "neither an abolitionist nor a pro-slavery man."
 He allowed enslaved men and women to be brought to the territory but prohibited the enslavement of their descendants and required their consent before their owners could move them.
 Young established the Church of Jesus Christ of Latter-day Saints (LDS Church).
 A smaller contingent followed Joseph Smith III, who opposed slavery and established the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS).
 Young brought his followers to Utah, where he led efforts to legalize slavery in the Utah Territory.
 Brigham Young taught his followers that slavery was ordained by God and that efforts to abolish it were contrary to the decrees of God and would eventually fail.
-He also encouraged members to participate in the Indian slave trade.
+He also encouraged members to participate in the enslavement of Native Americans.

 Teachings on slavery

-Mormon scripture simultaneously denounces both slavery and abolitionism in general, teaching that it was not right for men to be in bondage to each other, but that one should not interfere with the slaves of others.
-While in Missouri, Joseph Smith defended slavery, arguing that the Old Testament taught that blacks were cursed with servitude and the New Testament defended slavery, a belief that was common in America at the time.
-While promoting the legality of slavery, the church consistently taught against the abuse of slaves and advocated for laws that provided protection.
-Critics said the church's definition of abuse of slaves was vague and difficult to enforce.
+Mormon scripture simultaneously denounces both slavery and abolitionism in general, teaching that it was not right for men to be in bondage to each other, but that one should not interfere with the enslavement of others. a belief that was common in America at the time.
+While promoting the legality of slavery, the church at one point taught against the abuse of enslaved people and advocated for laws that provided protection.
+Critics said the church's definition of the abuse of enslaved people was vague and difficult to enforce.